How To Clean Hardwood Floors

 The best advice for wood floor owners is: remember that when you are cleaning your hardwood floor, you are cleaning the finish – not the wood.

-With that in mind, is the cleaner you are going to use appropriate to the type of finish you have on your floor?
+With that in mind, is the cleaner you are going to use the appropriate one for the type of finish you have on your floor?
 Learning about your floor’s finish is essential to proper care.

-Maintaining your hardwood floors requires several things; Sweeping, vacuuming, dust mopping and stain removing are just the start.
+Maintaining your hardwood floors requires several things; Sweeping, vacuuming, dust mopping and stain removal – these are just the start.

 Maintaining your floors will require occasionally refinishing as well.
 Knowing about your floors will help you decide when and how to proceed with care and maintenance.